GustavoAV/neat-scripts/scripts/one-liners.md

 ## HTTP responde status code only

 Gets only the status code of a http request.
-You can use this to, for example, check if your repository already contains some component.
+You can use this in a script to, for example, check if your repository already contains some component.

 ```bash
 status_code=$(